NoraH2004/adv-absa/video-script.md

 Let's conclude.

+Our experiments demonstrate that BERT-based ABSA models can be fooled by input modifications on the character level.
+Simple input manipulations, that are unsuspicious and likely to happen in a real world setting cause the classifier to produce false outpus.
-DNN-based text classification continuously gains importance for enhancing the safety of users, for example in online forums or social media, where leetspeak is commonly used.
+DNN-based text classification continuously gains importance for enhancing the safety of users, for example in online forums or social media.

-Our experiments demonstrate that BERT-based ABSA models can be fooled by input modifications on the character level, imitating real-world scenarios in the black-box setting.

-We were able to generate samples that are valid and do not change human judgment, yet cause the classifier to produce false output labels.
 The paper is intended to raise awareness about the potential vulnerability of the BERT model and encourages us to not entirely rely on these models for security-relevant tasks, such as the detection of hate speech or false information.
 Testing our generated adversarial datasets on other language models as a next step would provide information about the “transferability” of our attacks.
 Additionally, established countermeasures, such as adversarial training should be further investigated for their effectiveness in the text-domain.
 Our result dataset can be used in the process to increase the robustness against such attacks.